Judge: former Tennessee vaccine chief suit must go to trial - NewsBreak

 Angry emails, social media target Fiscus

-The Fiscus termination memo, which was widely reported, subjected Fiscus and her family to public scorn, angry social angry media posts and voicemail messages, including one played in court Friday.
+The Fiscus termination memo, which was widely reported, subjecting Fiscus and her family to public scorn, angry social angry media posts and voicemail messages, including one played in court Friday.

 The unidentified male voice on a voicemail left with Brad Fiscus, Dr. Michelle Fiscus’ husband, issued an obscenity-filled rant, criticizing both of the Fiscus’ physical appearance and admonishing Brad Fiscus for being unable to control his wife.